sher-11/Bingo-server/README.md

 Below is the description of every API call that needs to be made wwith the API type.

-1. /api/game/create -- POST
+1. Creates a game of tambola and returns a gameId as a resonse /api/game/create -- POST
 -- Parameters required -- NONE

+2. Generates a ticket for a user by taking two parameters as input i.e, gameId and username and returns a ticketId as a response.
-2. /api/game/{Gameid}/ticket/{username}/generate -- POST
+/api/game/{Gameid}/ticket/{username}/generate -- POST
 -- Parameters required --GameId , username

+3. Takes the ticketId as input and return the HTML table of the generated ticket.
-3. /ticket/{ticketID} -- GET
+/ticket/{ticketID} -- GET
 -- Parameters required -- ticketId

-4. /api/game/{gameid}/number/random -- GET
+4. Takes gameid as input and generates the random number for tambola /api/game/{gameid}/number/random -- GET
 -- Parameters required -- GameId

+5. Takes gameId as input and returnsthe array of the numbers drawn so far in the game.
-5. /api/game/{gameid}/numbers -- GET
+/api/game/{gameid}/numbers -- GET
 -- Parameters required -- GameId

+6. Takes gameId as input and returns the ststs of the agme consisting of number of tickets, number drawn so far and the total number of users.
-6. /api/game/{gameID}/stats -- GET
+/api/game/{gameID}/stats -- GET
 -- Parameters required -- GameId